moustakas/desi-photometry/README.md

   which were not necessarily targeted by DESI, such as *secondary* targets and *targets of opportunity*, using positional matching.
-Specifically, if the `targetid` of a *secondary* target cannot be decoded to determine the LS/DR9 source from which that target was selected (see [Meyers et al. 2022](https://arxiv.org/abs/2208.08518)), then we return the *closest* LS/DR9 source within 1 arcsec of the targeted position.
+Specifically, if the `targetid` of a *secondary* target cannot be decoded to determine the LS/DR9 source from which that target was selected (see [Myers et al. 2022](https://arxiv.org/abs/2208.08518)), then we return the *closest* LS/DR9 source within 1 arcsec of the targeted position.